migueldeicaza/SwiftGodot/README.md

 # Working with this Repository

-You should be all set by referencing this as a package from SwiftPM, but if you want to work on the bindings, you will want to open the Generator project which will produce the output on top of this.
+You should be all set by referencing this as a package from SwiftPM but if you want to work on the bindings, you will want to open the Generator project which will produce the output on top of this.